 “For in the month of February will occur twenty conjunctions, small, mean and great, of which sixteen will occupy a watery sign, signifying to well nigh the whole world, climates, kingdoms, provinces, estates, dignitaries, brutes, beasts of the sea, and to all dweller on earth indubitable mutation, variation and alternation such as we have scarce perceived form many centuries from historiographers and our elders.
 Lift up your heads, therefore, ye Christian men” [from History of the Apocalypse, Catalin Negru]

-This writing then caused a rumour to abound in the West that a second universal flood (the first being the Biblical flood with Moses) was going to take place.
+This writing then caused a rumour to abound in the West that a second universal flood (the first being the Biblical flood with Noah) was going to take place.
 As with all predictions of the ending of the world, there were many who scoffed at the idea – religious men highlighted that it violated God’s covenant with Noah, whilst others simply laughed at the unreliability of astrological predictions (which, even throughout the medieval period, was polemic on whether it was an accurate science or not).
 Many people did take the predictions seriously, however; it was said that floods would hit London on the 1st of February, and 20,000 people abandoned their homes in fear – a huge amount of people at this time.

 Elsewhere in Europe, a Count named Von Iggleheim built a three-storey ark on the Rhine.
 This only amplified the fear amongst the common people about the rumours of a flood, and when it began to rain on the morning of the 1st of February, the crowd panicked.
 They rushed onto the docks to grab any buoyant object, and the resulting stampede caused hundreds of people to die through drowning or trampling.
 The Count, in fear, closed the door of his ark, but people climbed into the ark, threw him out, and stoned him.